-Moving Forward is a youth-based (13yo-18yo) healing initiative that draws on Indigenous practices to help young people in Merced County find alternative forms of healing, mentorship, professional development, political education and personal growth.
+Moving Forward is a youth-based (13-20) healing initiative that draws on Indigenous practices to help young people in Merced County find alternative forms of healing, mentorship, professional development, political education and personal growth.
 Guided by the Joven Noble curriculum, the program organizes talking circles that encourage participants to share their personal experiences and opinions on different topics that specifically affect Black, Indigenous and communities of color.
 We collaborate closely with Indigenous community elder, Maestro Robert Castro, from Youth Outreach and Leadership Institute (YOALI), who consistently advises and participates in the development of the program.
+Through this collaboration, Moving Forward also engages in and organizes ceremonies, such as sweat ceremonies, Day of the Dead, Winter Solstice, and Spring Equinox.

 During the program, young people document their experiences through media workshops that include poetry, writing prompts, photography, journaling and much more.
 These lead to the collective creation of a ‘zine, which delicately uplifts the unique stories of each participant’s healing journey.